Frank Jackson (American football): Pro career

-Frank Hardin Jackson (born April 14, 1939) is a former American football wide receiver.
-He played college football at Southern Methodist University (SMU) and professionally with the American Football League's Dallas Texans/Kansas City Chiefs and the Miami Dolphins.
-As a halfback, he scored four touchdowns (two rushing, two receiving) for the Texans in a 49–21 victory over the Denver Broncos in 1961.
-As a wide receiver, in 1964 he caught four touchdown passes from Len Dawson in a 49–6 Chiefs defeat of the San Diego Chargers.
+In 1963, the Texans became the Kansas City Chiefs.
+Jackson played for the Chiefs from 1963 to 1965.
+Jackson was moved to the flanker position in Kansas City.
+He scored four touchdowns (two rushing, two receiving) for the Texans in a 49–21 victory over the Denver Broncos on December 10, 1961.
+On December 13, 1964, he caught four touchdown passes from Len Dawson in a 49–6 Chiefs defeat of the San Diego Chargers.
 That tied the pro football record at the time.
 He was an American Football League All-Star in 1965.
 He played on the Texans' 1962 AFL Championship team, winning the longest pro football game ever played up to that time in the AFL Championship game against the two-time defending AFL Champion Houston Oilers.
+Jackson intended to retire after 1965 to study medicine at the Kansas City College of Osteopathic Surgery.
+He had a year of medical school study done but elected to play with the Miami Dolphins, who drafted him in the expansion draft and eventually convinced him to a two-year contract, which much of the money deferred.
+During that first season, a meeting with attorney Percy Foreman, present in Florida for the murder trial involving Candy Mossler-& Melvin Lane Powers saw Jackson influenced to turn his attention away from medicine.
+On the field, Jackson started thirteen total games for the Dolphins and caught three touchdown passes before retiring in 1967.